hauke96/qgis-outdoor-map/README.md

 * **Orientate yourself by the [2014 material design color palette](https://material.io/design/color/the-color-system.html#tools-for-picking-colors).** These colors work quite well but I sometimes change some parameters of the color where appropriate.
 But if such a color works, then take it.
 * **Sprites should be of high quality.** When possible, create large sprites and then use the scale factor to scale them down for the map.
 This ensures sharp icons and the possibility for hires maps.

 _More guidelines will be added over time._

-## Generate legend graphic

-The legend graphic is a PDF file generated using a JSON schema file.
-See [`tool` folder documentation](./tool/README.md) for further documentation.
+## Print maps

+QGIS can be used to create printable maps by loading the style and creating print layouts.
+This requires the ["Vector Tiles Reader" plugin](https://plugins.qgis.org/plugins/vector_tiles_reader/) to be able to load the style file and convert it into a QGIS style.
+Unfortunately this doesn't allow QGIS to generate a legend graphic, which is why a beautiful legend graphic can be generated as described below.

-## Style usage in QGIS
+### Style usage in QGIS

 The `qgis-map.qgz` file contains layer for the locally hosted vector tiles as well as hillshading and contour lines.

 **Pro-tip:** It can also be used to (a bit poorly) create Carto-OSM map with hillshading and contour lines ;)

-### Updating QGIS style
+#### Updating QGIS style

 Note that the style must be updated manually: